 - 5. Remove the trays and bubble plates.
 Clean all parts using a brush with hot soap and water.
 Rinse thoroughly.
 As you remove and clean each tray and bubble plate, set them aside in a row for easier reassembly. - 6.
 With the trays off the sump, it is recommended that the interior of the sump be inspected and accumulated debris removed.
 This will also prevent any clogging of the transfer pump. - 7.
-Inspect the screen to the influent air hole at the black control panel and remove any debris from the screen.
+Inspect the screen on the influent air intake shroud and remove any debris from the screen.